National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 using real world data that meets robust methodological standards and is

-generated in the course of clinical care by patients, providers.
+generated in the course of clinical care by patients, providers, or

 decision-making.
 For more information, visit www.nestcc.org.